aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/BattleControl.md

 ## Other Unity events
 Besides Update, this component has a [LateUpdate](Visual%20rendering/LateUpdate.md) and a [FixedUpdate](Visual%20rendering/FixedUpdate.md), but they only update UI informations visually and are therefore much more minor in terms of importance.

-## Uncategorised types
-These enums don't have proper organisations yet, but are left present as they influence the battle.
-They will be moved once more information has been figured out and organised.